frees-io/freestyle/docs/src/main/tut/docs/patterns/logging/README.md

 ## Logging

-The `Logging` effect algebra is part of the `freestyle-logging` module and it allows purely functional logging in the monadic computation flow of a Freestyle program.
+The `Logging` effect algebra is part of the `freestyle-logging` module, and it allows purely functional logging in the monadic computation flow of a Freestyle program.
-It includes most of the well known operations found in loggers as well as different levels to achieve the desired logging output.
+It includes most of the well-known operations found in loggers as well as different levels to achieve the desired logging output.

-In order to enable this integration you may depend on _freestyle-logging_
+In order to enable this integration, you can depend on _freestyle-logging_:

 ```scala
 libraryDependencies += "com.47deg" %% "freestyle-logging" % "0.1.0"